-Children's Safe Harbor allows residential and non-residential parents to conduct visitation exchanges without coming in direct contact with each other.
-Parents enter and exit the visitation center through separate entrances, park in separate parking lots and arrive/depart at pre-scheduled staggered times.
+Children's Safe Harbor allows residential and non-residential parents to conduct visitation exchanges without coming in contact with each other.
+Parents enter and exit the visitation center through separate entrances, park in separate parking lots and arrive/depart at prescheduled staggered times.

 Parents need not be identified as a victim of domestic violence, sexual assault, dating violence, stalking or child abuse for visitation exchange services (due to the funding stream) however program services are still operated as such.
-Therefore, safety for both the adult and child victim will still be the highest priority of the agency regardless of the service provided.
+As a result, safety for both the adult and child victim will still be the highest priority of the agency regardless of the service provided.

-Since 2009, Children's Safe Harbor has served 497 families, 994 parents and 790 children.
+Since 2009, Children's Safe Harbor has served 516 families, 1032 parents and 820 children.